BaronKhan/VoiceRecognitionRPG/README.md

 Deadlines
 -------------------

-### Week of Monday May 14th - Friday May 18th 2017.
-Project health check-up.

 ### Wednesday, 20th June, 12 noon.
 EiE final reports due

 All students hand in your project report to the Student Administration Office as well as submit a version online.